Becoming Immutable: How Ethereum is Made: Empirical Analysis

-Among the transactions present in multiple bidding cycles, only 17 are searchers’ transactions.
-Of the remaining transactions, 701 first appeared in our dataset as public, 189 as private, and 381 as exclusive (with 374 exclusive to Titan Builder). \todo[inline]{Maybe for another paper, but why are so many public transactions not picked up?
-Is the public mempool being ignored?
-Have private mempools crowded out public mempools?
-Has EIP -1559 failed, meaning: it is not enough to pay base fee + something to be included, but, again, users need to strategize on how much to pay?} Transactions that are initially public remain public throughout all subsequent bidding cycles, and very few (13) transactions that begin as private later appear in the public mempool.
-However, the majority of exclusive transactions present over multiple bidding cycles change status over time.
-Specifically, 162 exclusive transactions remain exclusive across all cycles in which they appear, while 174 exclusive transactions transition to private. \footnote{We find a further 33 transactions that were initially exclusive to a builder and were included in a later auction cycle by that same builder.
-However, the auction cycle in which these transactions were included is not in our dataset.
-Hence, we cannot determine whether these transactions remained exclusive to the builder or transitioned to private.} We also identify 12 transactions that were initially exclusive but later appeared in the public mempool.
-Of these, 9 were present during two bidding cycles, and 3 were present during three cycles.
-All are user transactions: three interacted with a DEX via the 0x router, and four via the 1inch router.\footnote{These transactions are: \begin{itemize} \item \texttt{0x1daea1584d684385fb25209bad3a49c54a1e2c500e27543334c7b3e695a12ffb}, \item \texttt{0x6605c1c36fcd3d696844519d6ff7199fe4ddd34fb4f3e0ed4da71aedfcf1c633}, \item \texttt{0x3dadbab8e85b6e48a2c33f9029ea4ebebdd3def8b9d907faff15ef81527de968}, \item \texttt{0x9c7364eddb94fe659bc8104585ff86a8a234480fe00a9f9aa3eb410e572ebdf2}, \item \texttt{0x9d476dbc524651cbe26bcafab99f6fe40a823a5588fa5cd5002e5b414a8a2f8c}, \item \texttt{0x417440b083bdcb529663c6615c32d89a92beb7863f1a5d6b12bca5b94f4a0f87}, \item \texttt{0xe56caee27e79dee8a4c7ed6f945ccbc2cc733d761e19bd68329dc364c61e73a7}, \item \texttt{0xae5b88bc0bffa04811eda0dfdcd7224599e2757339e18b2d57f4f40d61902a4c}, \item \texttt{0xd41139b67a193045b4d60266c084f6dadd0cb95dccd7b2a06ea68653d6a313ec}, \item \texttt{0x597fc0cb0610d1e3ea2baf0f6f90d0d741a6429bfdd9b375bfd2493b70d41dcd}, \item \texttt{0x44e8105d5c672195877dc1ed970511e0f0a15fc25cbcafe71d51d428d54c215d}, \item \texttt{0xd74718e6d8d58bc33334c0c2f6642d9dec49496329329d8fdcb1e698e81abc94}. \end{itemize} }
+In addition, we identify 12 transactions that were initially delayed because they were exclusive to a single builder and later appeared in the public mempool.
+Nine remained exclusive for two auction cycles, and three for three auction cycles.
+In four cases, after appearing in the public mempool, the transaction was ultimately included on-chain by the same builder that initially had exclusive access to it (Titan).
+These transactions appear to originate from ordinary users rather than searchers: three were submitted through the 0x router and four through the 1inch router, two widely used DEX-routing services popular among retail traders.
+The existence of these transactions is problematic.
+They were first delayed and then exposed in the public mempool, leaving users vulnerable to predatory trading (one of them appears to have been victim of a sandwich attacked).\footnote{These transactions are: \begin{itemize} \item \texttt{0x1daea1584d684385fb25209bad3a49c54a1e2c500e27543334c7b3e695a12ffb}, \item \texttt{0x6605c1c36fcd3d696844519d6ff7199fe4ddd34fb4f3e0ed4da71aedfcf1c633}, \item \texttt{0x3dadbab8e85b6e48a2c33f9029ea4ebebdd3def8b9d907faff15ef81527de968}, \item \texttt{0x9c7364eddb94fe659bc8104585ff86a8a234480fe00a9f9aa3eb410e572ebdf2}, \item \texttt{0x9d476dbc524651cbe26bcafab99f6fe40a823a5588fa5cd5002e5b414a8a2f8c}, \item \texttt{0x417440b083bdcb529663c6615c32d89a92beb7863f1a5d6b12bca5b94f4a0f87} (victim of a sandwich attack according to \url{https://www.zeromev.org/block?num=21322643}), \item \texttt{0xe56caee27e79dee8a4c7ed6f945ccbc2cc733d761e19bd68329dc364c61e73a7}, \item \texttt{0xae5b88bc0bffa04811eda0dfdcd7224599e2757339e18b2d57f4f40d61902a4c}, \item \texttt{0xd41139b67a193045b4d60266c084f6dadd0cb95dccd7b2a06ea68653d6a313ec}, \item \texttt{0x597fc0cb0610d1e3ea2baf0f6f90d0d741a6429bfdd9b375bfd2493b70d41dcd}, \item \texttt{0x44e8105d5c672195877dc1ed970511e0f0a15fc25cbcafe71d51d428d54c215d}, \item \texttt{0xd74718e6d8d58bc33334c0c2f6642d9dec49496329329d8fdcb1e698e81abc94}. \end{itemize} }